 M1-5B is the current zoning designation for property along SoHo Broadway between Houston and Canal Streets.
-The M1-5B zoning district includes most of SoHo (roughly between Sixth Avenue, Houston, Canal, and Lafayette Streets).
-A similar zoning designation – M1-5A – covers most of NoHo (between Houston Street, Bowery, Broadway, and Astor Place).
+The M1-5B zoning district includes most of SoHo (roughly between Sixth Avenue, Houston, Canal, and Lafayette Streets) and most of NoHo (roughly bounded by Houston Street, Bowery, Broadway, and Astor Place).

 The ‘M1’ means that a range of manufacturing is allowed as-of-right and that uses like wholesaling, repair shops, and storage facilities are able to locate in SoHo without review from the NYC Department of City Planning (DCP).
 The ‘5’ signals the maximum allowable Floor Area Ratio (FAR) – essentially, how big a building can be in relation to its lot size.
 The ‘B’ signifies a district where special circumstances are permitted.